unosquare/swan/README.md

 ## What's in the library

-In this section, we present the different components that are available in the SWAN library.
+In this section, we present the different components that are available in the Swan library.
 Please keep in mind that everything in the library is opt-in.
-SWAN won't force you to use any of its components, classes or methods.
+Swan is completely opt-in.
+It won't force you to use any of its components, classes or methods.

-### The `Runtime`
+### The `Runtime` class

-`Runtime` provides properties and methods that provide information about the application environment (including Assemblies and OS) and access to singleton instance of other components inside Swan as `ObjectMapper`.
+`Runtime` provides properties and methods that provide information about the application environment (including Assemblies and OS) and access to singleton instance of other components inside Swan such as `ObjectMapper`.

 [Runtime API Doc](https://unosquare.github.io/swan/api/Unosquare.Swan.Runtime.html)

-### The `Terminal`
+### The `Terminal` class

-Many times, we find ourselves implementing `Console` output code as some NLog or Log4Net logger or adapter, especially when writing console applications, daemons and windows services.
+Many times, we find ourselves implementing `Console` output code as some `NLog` or `Log4Net` logger or adapter, especially when writing console applications, daemons and Windows services or Linux daemons.
 We also tend to write `Console` code for reading user input because it can't be some logger or adapter.
 And then you have the `System.Diagnostics.Debug` class to write to the debugger output.
 And finally, all your `Console` user interaction looks primitive and unprofessional.
 In other words, you end up with 3 things you are unsure of how to put together in the different configurations and runtime environments: